Battle of Kiratpur

 The Battle of Kiratpur, also known as the Battle of Kiratpur Sahib, took place between the Sikhs, commanded by Guru Hargobind, and the Mughals, commanded by the Ruler and Pathans of Ropar.
-It was the last skirmish between the Sikhs and the Mughals.
+This skirmish is historically notable as the final military conflict involving Guru Hargobind before he focused on the spiritual consolidation of the Sikh community.

+Background

+Following several major confrontations with Mughal authorities in the plains of Punjab, Guru Hargobind established the town of Kiratpur Sahib in the Shivalik foothills as a strategic and spiritual headquarters.
+The Guru's growing influence and the establishment of a semi-autonomous Sikh center drew the ire of local chieftains.
+The Pathans and local Gujjars of Ropar, seeking to avenge previous military setbacks and curb the expansion of the Sikh community, planned a surprise assault on the Guru while he was traveling.

 Battle

-The Mughals, Pathans, Gujjars and other locals at Ropar were jealous of Guru Hargobind's popularity and wanted to avenge an earlier defeat of theirs.
-The Pathans launched a surprise attack on Guru Hargobind who was only accompanied by 22 Sikhs.
+The Pathans launched a surprise attack on Guru Hargobind who was accompanied by only 22 Sikhs.

 Guru Hargobind was forced to take shelter in Brahman Majra where he and the Sikhs held off the Mughal and coalition forces until reinforcements from Kiratpur could arrive.
+The arrival of these reinforcements turned the tide, leading to a rout of the Mughal and Pathan forces.

-Legacy
+Outcome and Legacy

+The battle resulted in a decisive Sikh victory.
+The Pathans were forced to retreat back to Ropar, ensuring a safe passage for the Guru to Kiratpur Sahib.

-A gurdwara was constructed at the location of the battle by Sant Kartar Singh Bhindranwale in 1975.
+Kiratpur Sahib, a gurdwara was constructed at the location of the battle by Sant Kartar Singh Bhindranwale in 1975.